zlgesundheit/openEHR_FLAT_Loader/README.md

 ---
 #### _Disclaimer_
 This Tool is not a finished product.
+Put flat its a ragbag of python scripts for half-automated ETL.
-Use with caution.´Only upload anonymized or pseudonymized data sets.
+Use with caution and only upload anonymized or pseudonymized data sets.

 If you find any problems when using this tool feel free to create an Issue on Gitlab.

 ---